top of page

 Bologna in 2017

-At the same time, after years of building and running a company, the balance of the work had shifted - more time managing the machinery, less time in the creative part.
-Bologna had become a fixed point in a relentless forward motion: pitch, reject, generate, repeat.
-There was no natural pause built into it.
+At the same time, after years of building and running a company, the balance of the work had shifted - more time managing the machinery, less time in the creative part - the part I loved.
+Bologna had become a fixed point in a relentless forward motion: pitch, reject, generate, repeat, there was no natural pause built into it.

-Around 2017, I began going skiing late in the season - exactly the weeks I would once have been in Bologna.
-It wasn't escape so much as recalibration, a deliberate step back from the endless demand for the next thing, and towards work that was slower, more considered, and entirely my own.
+By 2018, I had continued going skiing late in the season - exactly the weeks I would once have been in Bologna.
+It wasn't escape so much as rethinking priorities, a deliberate step back from the endless demand for the next thing, and towards work that was slower, more considered, and entirely my own: writing, drawing and painting.
+I had grown less interested in the performance of publishing activity and more interested in origin: where books begin, why they begin, and what remains of them after everyone else has finished rearranging the type.

 Which raises an obvious question.
 If I stopped going in 2017, why am